zhxie/conch-bay/README.md

 ### Import data from ikawidget3

 Run the following command to extract data from a ikawidget3 database IKAX3 into `conch-bay-import.json`.
 You can then import it in Conch Bay.
-You have to acquire [cblite tool](https://github.com/couchbaselabs/couchbase-mobile-tools/releases) before converting.
+You have to acquire [cblite tool 3.0.0](https://github.com/couchbaselabs/couchbase-mobile-tools/releases/tag/cblite-3.0.0EE-alpha) before converting.

 ```sh
 python3 tools/convert_ikax3.py <PATH_TO_CBLITE_TOOL> <PATH_TO_IKAX3>